nataliiasolomchak21/the-life-of-ernest-hemingway/README.md

 * __Navigational Bar__

-  * Featured on top of the website, the full responsive navigation bar includes links to the HistoryHere Logo, Home, Biography, Work, Quotes and Subscribe sections.
+  * Featured at the top of the website, the fully responsive navigation bar includes links to the HistoryHere Logo, Home, Biography, Work, Quotes and Subscribe sections.
-  * This feature will allow user to easily navigate between the sections without the need to scroll up or down to get to a certain section.
+  * This feature will allow user to easily navigate between sections without the need to scroll up or down to get to a certain section.

   ![Nav Bar](README-images/navbar-desktop.png)

 * __Home section__

-  * Being the first section of the website, the Home section contains hero-image, a h1 heading and a paragraph.
+  * As the first section of the website, the Home section contains hero image, an h1 heading and a paragraph.
-  * This feature will allow user to clearly understand the purpose of this website and who this website is about.
+  * This feature will allow the user to clearly understand the purpose of the website and who this website is about.

   ![Home](README-images/home-section-desktop.png)

 * __Biography section__

-  * The Biography section contains a heading, and container with images and text being put side by side for pleasing visual appearnce.
+  * The Biography section contains a heading, container with images and text put side by side for pleasing visual appearance.
-  * This feature will allow user to learn interesting facts about the life of Ernest Hemingway and see rare pictures of him.
+  * This feature will allow the user to learn interesting facts about the life of Ernest Hemingway and see rare pictures of him.

   ![Biography](README-images/biography-section-desktop.png)

 * __Work section__

-  * The Work section contains some of the most popular Hemingway's books and a description of each of them.
+  * The Work section contains some of the most well-known Hemingway's works and a description of each of them.
-  * This feature will allow user to learn about author's work and encourage them to choose a book to review.
+  * This feature will allow user to learn about author's work and encourage them to choose a book to read.

   ![Work](README-images/work-section-desktop.png)

 * __Quotes section__

-  * The Quotes section contains another image of author and his quotes from some of his books and his own.
+  * The Quotes section contains an additional image of author and his quotes from some of his books as well as his own.
-  * This feature will allow user to understand what kind of person he was how he viewed the world around him.
+  * This feature will allow user to understand what kind of person he was as well as his perspective on the world around him.

   ![Quotes](README-images/quotes-section-desktop.png)

 * __Subscribe section__

-  * The Subscribe section contains a form that allow user to put in their name and email address receiving a clear feedback that their form has been submitted.
+  * The Subscribe section contains a form that allows user to enter their name and email address getting a clear confirmation that their form was successfully submitted.
-  * This feature will be valuable to user as it allows them to receive email messages about updates on the website.
+  * This feature will be valuable to user as it enables them to get email messages about updates on the website.

   ![Subscribe](README-images/subscribe-section-desktop.png)

 * __Footer__

-  * The footer allows user to visit social media pages, each opens in a separate page.
+  * The footer enables the user to visit social media pages, each being open in a separate page.

   ![Footer](README-images/footer-desktop.png)

 ### Features Left to Implement

 * Multimedia section that includes embedded videos/recordings of Hemingway and media adaptations of his work.
-* Resources Section that list of books, biographies, scholars for learning more.
+* Resources section that includes list of books, biographies, scholars for learning more.
 Links to Hemingway Foundation, house tours, museum, etc.
-* 404 page that will give clear feedback to user if any of the links don't work.
+* 404 page that will give clear notification for the user if any links are broken.

 ## Testing